vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4k8s-sbdg.md

    * Replace `TANZU NET PASSWD` with your Tanzu Net Password

-4. Create your Tanzu GemFire CRD file.
+4. Create your VMware GemFire CRD file.

-    Below is a simple yaml file that will create a Tanzu GemFire cluster named `hello-world-gemfire-cluster` with 1 [locator](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-configuring-running-running_the_locator.html) and 2 [servers](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-configuring-running-running_the_cacheserver.html).
+    Below is a simple yaml file that will create a VMware GemFire cluster named `hello-world-gemfire-cluster` with 1 [locator](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-configuring-running-running_the_locator.html) and 2 [servers](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-configuring-running-running_the_cacheserver.html).
 Save this as a YAML file in your current working directory.

   ```yaml
   apiVersion: gemfire.tanzu.vmware.com/v1